ilyasotkov/learning-kubernetes/labs/lab1/create-cluster.md

 2. Add credit card info to [Google Cloud Platform](/) (and get free **$300** to spend on the platform)
 3. Set up `gcloud` CLI locally
 4. Create cluster by adding `cluster.tf` file and running `terraform init` and `terraform apply`
-5. Connect to the cluster by configuring `~/.kube/config`
-6. Go to [Lab 2](/labs/lab2/overview.md) to get the cluster ready for production

 ```tf
 provider "google" {